+Figure S.2: Schematic of the timeline of the pilot’s operation

 Figure S.3: Heatmap of intact cells densities in all the reactors and the feed water.
 Lowest values are in blue while higher ones are in red.
 Samples were collected three days after interventions (+Lp, +Vv and ΔT) and 2 weeks after flushing (F) and chlorination (Cl2).
 Cu_A reactors were heated at 40°C, Cu_B at 55°C and Cu_C at 60°C during the heating phase.